FREQUENTLY ASKED QUESTIONS

 Whom do I contact regarding questions about my OCBA membership status or to make changes to my membership information or attorney referral listing?

-For questions about your membership status, to rsvp for events, payment issues, or to update your membership address or e-mail, contact Traci at firstname.lastname@example.org or (616) 846-9875.
-To change or update your information under the “Find a Lawyer” listing on the website, complete this Form and e-mail to: email@example.com
+For questions about your membership status, to rsvp for events, payment issues, or to update your membership address or e-mail, contact the OCBA Admin at OCBAcontact@gmail.com.
+To change or update your information under the “Find a Lawyer” listing on the website, complete this form and e-mail to: OCBAcontact@gmail.com

 Where can I find information about becoming a member of the Michigan State Bar?